-Lamb's rum, one of the top-selling rum families in Canada, experienced a decline in retail volumes during the three month period ending September 30, 2012.
-Specifically, retail volume decreased 5% while retail value declined 8% on a quarter over quarter comparison basis, while the rum category in Canada increased 3% on retail value and retail volume.
-The growth in the rum category has been entirely driven by the growth in the spiced rum category, while consumer consumption of white rum has been flat on a quarter-over-quarter comparison basis.
-The Lamb's rum family has a significant amount of its volume weighted in white rum, and its performance is reflective of the performance of the category.
-Most recently during the summer months of 2012, the Company re-launched its spiced rum variant, Lamb's Black Sheep, offering an improved flavour profile and new packaging.
+Lamb's rum, one of the top-selling rum families in Canada, experienced a decline in retail volumes during the six-month period ending December 31, 2012.
+Specifically, retail volume and retail value decreased -7% and -5%, respectively, on a year-over-over comparison basis, while the rum category in Canada increased +1% in retail volume and +2% in retail value.
+The growth in the rum category has been entirely driven by spiced rum, while consumer consumption of white rum has been on a decline.
+The Lamb's rum family has a significant amount of its volume weighted in white rum, and its performance is reflective of the performance of that category.
+While Lamb's volumes have remained strong in its key markets, volume decreases are due to non-repeat of promotional activity in Alberta.
+Most recently during the summer months of 2012, the Company relaunched its spiced rum variant, Lamb's Black Sheep, offering an improved flavour profile and new packaging.
+Since the re-launch, Lamb's Black Sheep has had promising results with retail value and retail volume growth of +3% and +5%, respectively.